xyb3rt/acme.vim/README.md

 	formatting it by middle-clicking `|fmt` in another window.

 	Additionally *acme.vim* supports the new output prefix `^`: The output of the command goes to a new scratch buffer.
-This makes it possible to run primitive REPLs inside vim.
-Middle-clicking in such buffers sends the text to the command instead of executing it.
-Middle-clicking anywhere in a scratch buffer from another window sends that window's selection.

-	Commands can also have suffixes: `+` is replaced with the selection, `%` with the filename of the buffer.
+Commands can also have
+	suffixes: `+` is replaced with the selection, `%` with the filename of the buffer.

 	Commands can also be started with the `R` command, which uses the current working directory.
 All running commands matching a given pattern can be killed with the `K` command.

+* Send text to terminals:

+	Middle-clicking in terminal buffers sends the text to the command running in the terminal instead of executing it.
+Middle-clicking anywhere in a terminal buffer from another window sends that window's selection.

 * Commands open files in the vim instance they were started from: